-- 1. A FIFO timed interrupt occurs when: - a.
+- a.
 There is at least one byte in the RCVR FIFO. - b.
 No character has been received in 4 continuous character times (if 2 stop bits are being used the second one is included in this time delay). - c.
 The most recent CPU read from the FIFO has exceeded 4 continuous character times.